floydwch/the-most-influential-developers-on-github/README.md

 ## Data Insights
 *In Progress*
 ### Evolving Graph Animation
 Evolving graph animation captures the time series of watching events and their connections, we can then analyze the compactness of a repository's community by observing the forming clusters from animation.
+The animation was made of one frame per hour of the timeline, collapsing the gap of no event.

 #### Evolving graph animation of josephmisiti/awesome-machine-learning
 ![](images/awesome-machine-learning%40josephmisiti.gif)